Nursing Home And Elder Abuse FAQ

 What are the signs of nursing home abuse or neglect?

-If your loved one lives in a nursing home or is under the supervision of a professional caregiver, it is important that you know and look out for signs of elder abuse and neglect.
-Often, elderly individuals cannot speak up for themselves; as a family member or loved one, it is often critical that you are aware of and report any suspected mistreatment right away to prevent future suffering.
+If your loved one lives in a nursing home or is under the supervision of a professional caregiver, then it is important that you know and look out for signs of elder abuse and neglect.
+Often, elderly individuals cannot speak up for themselves.
+It is critical that you, as a family member or loved one, are aware of and report any suspected mistreatment right away to prevent future suffering.

 - Unwillingness to be or speak in the presence of a caretaker

-- New or worsened anxiety, depression, or similar mental health conditions
+- New or worsened anxiety, depression or a similar mental health condition

 - Poor personal hygiene

 - Unsanitary conditions (e.g., soiled clothing or sheets, general uncleanliness, etc.)

 - Unexplained withdrawals from bank accounts

 - Modifications to a will, trust, power of attorney or similar directive